lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Orchestrate_Compute_with_Nextflow.md

-# Orchestrate Compute with Nextflow
+# Orchestrate Compute with Nextflow.io

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**